compbio-mallory/sc_longitudinal_infer/README.md

 The files generated are cluster_posteriors.tsv and genotype_posteriors.tsv.
 Unzip the * tsv.gz to get the recent results.
 The cluster numbers can be changed in the config.yaml file.

+Simulated time points for each cell is obtained from SCG clusters (no. of clusters 5) by running this file: timepoints_from_cluster.py.

 ---------------------------------------------------------------------------------------

 The Equation 2 is implemented in the file equation2Value.py and it accepts the following parameters as an input: the input data matrix, two output files from SCG (genotype_posterior.tsv and cluster_posterior.tsv), the lambda coefficient value and number of clusters.
 This file can be executed with the following command: